samtron1412/docs/soc/edu/learning.md

     - News bias: sensational, exaggerated
 + Intuition: generalize and jump to conclusion very fast

+## Two modes of learning

+- Focus mode: attention
+    + Using rules and knowledge to solve the problem
+- Diffuse mode: relaxing => gain new insights
+    + Spending time to think in a relax way about the problem in a natural setting or a comfortable setting.

+## Procrastination

+- Physical pain caused by the things that you don't want to do.
+- Two approaches
+    + Keep working a way through it
+        * Just say: "I only do this in ten minutes!"
+        * After a few minutes the pain goes away.
+    + Pomodoro technique
+        * Work at the focus mode in 25 minutes: using timer, turn off anything, no notification

 # Collective intelligence - Teams

 - Factors of a collective intelligence